myralabs/pymyra/README.md

 `pymyra` provides access to the Myra RESTful APIs.
 It currently supports `Python 2.7`.

-To continue, create an account on http://api.myralabs.com, and copy your API credentials from the `Explore API` tab.
+To continue, copy your API credentials from the `Explore API` tab.
 You can then replace the empty `account_id` and `account_secret` fields in the example below with your own.

 See the [`tutorial`](https://github.com/myralabs/pymyra/tree/master/tutorial) directory for a step by step tutorial and examples.